-9.6 Key personnel include the head of production, the head of quality control and the authorized person.
+9.6 Key personnel include the heads of production, the head(s) of quality unit(s) and the authorized person.
+The quality unit(s) typically comprise the quality assurance and quality control functions.
+In some cases, these could be combined in one department.
+The authorized person may also be responsible for one or more of these quality unit(s).
 Normally, key posts should be occupied by full-time personnel.
-The heads of production and quality control should be independent of each other.
+The heads of production and quality unit(s) should be independent of each other.
 In large organizations, it may be necessary to delegate some of the functions; however, the responsibility cannot be delegated.

-9.7 Key personnel responsible for supervising the manufacture and quality control of pharmaceutical products should possess a basic degree of a scientific education and practical experience.
+- 9.7 Key personnel responsible for supervising the production and quality unit(s) for pharmaceutical products should possess the qualifications of a scientific education and practical experience required by national legislation.
 Their education should include the study of an appropriate combination of:

 - (a) chemistry (analytical or organic) or biochemistry;

 - (b) chemical engineering;

 - (c) microbiology;

 - (d) pharmaceutical sciences and technology;

 - (e) pharmacology and toxicology;

 - (f) physiology;

 - (g) other related sciences.

-They should also have adequate practical experience in the manufacture and quality assurance of pharmaceutical products.
-In order to gain such experience, a preparatory period may be required, during which they should exercise their duties under professional guidance.
-The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgment, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and quality control of pharmaceutical products.
+They should also have adequate practical experience in the manufacture and QA of pharmaceutical products.
+In order to gain such experience, a preparatory period may be required, during which they should perform their duties under professional guidance.
+The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgement, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and QC of pharmaceutical products.